How to have a work’s “Happy Christmas” party!

 1. Check who’s not on the guest list

 It’s important to identify if you have left anyone out.
-Invitations should be extended to all employees who are absent from the business even if it’s due to sick leave and family friendly, such as maternity, paternity or adoption leave.
+Invitations should be extended to all employees who are absent from the business even if it’s due to sick leave or family friendly leave, such as maternity, paternity or adoption leave.